 Technology and Support Services

 Students have access to iPads and software to support academic requirements in the classroom.
 If contractually agreed, Winston offers counseling, speech and language and occupational therapy on site.
 Tutorial classes are offered to help students focus on completing work.
-Students can also receive extra help in home work club, which is one day a week, or in Saturday School.
+Students can also receive extra help in Saturday School.

 Visual and Performing Arts Program